Best Checked Luggage for Travelers in 2024 reviewed

 What is the international size limit on checked baggage?

-62 inches linear, is usually the maximum allowed luggage size.
+62 inches linear is usually the maximum allowed bag size.

 What is the weight limit for checked luggage on international flights?

 Typically, airlines allow 50 pounds without you having to pay an extra fee.